luckmanqasim/Kijiji-Radar/README.md

 python main.py
 ```

-2. MarketBot will start scraping Kijiji listings based on the configured search query.
+2. Kijiji Radar will start scraping Kijiji listings based on the configured search query.
 It will store the data in the SQLite database.

-3. When new listings are detected, MarketBot will send email notifications to the specified recipients.
+3. When new listings are detected, Kijiji Radar will send email notifications to the specified recipients.

 4. You can customize the scraping behavior, email notifications, and other settings by editing the `.env` file and the source code.

 ## Database
-MarketBot uses an SQLite database to store information about scraped listings.
+Kijiji Radar uses an SQLite database to store information about scraped listings.
 The database includes a table with columns for the name, price, URL, and thumbnail image of each listing.
 The database helps in tracking new listings and preventing duplicate notifications.

 ## Email Notifications
-MarketBot can send email notifications to inform users of new listings.
+Kijiji Radar can send email notifications to inform users of new listings.
 To configure email notifications, edit the `.env` file to specify your SMTP server details, sender email, sender password, and recipient email(s).
 Ensure that you have allowed less secure apps or generated an app-specific password if required by your email provider.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/luckmanqasim/image-editor/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/luckmanqasim/Kijiji-Radar/blob/main/LICENSE) file for details.

 ## Disclaimer

-This web scraping project is provided for educational and informational purposes only.
+This project is provided for educational and informational purposes only.
 It is essential to respect the terms of service and policies of websites you intend to scrape.
 Unauthorized or excessive web scraping may violate website terms of service and legal regulations.

 The author of this project does not endorse or encourage any unauthorized or unethical use of web scraping techniques.
 Users of this project are solely responsible for their actions and must ensure that they comply with all relevant laws and regulations when using this software.